University of Pennsylvania Smell Identification Test: Format

-The olfactory bulb has been said to be the olfactory thalamus.
-It performs the final stage of sensory processing before information is sent to the cortex.
-It has been proven that there is a strong correlation between cognitive function and olfactory function.
-It has been reported that the ability of detection of odors is not as challenging as the identification of odors.
-It has been hypothesized that this is due to lack of verbal or visual representations of odors.
-It has also been speculated that olfactory function and odor detection have a correlation to memory function.
-It has been shown that olfactory identification is predictive of memory decline.

 Demographics

 In general, women have a better sense of smell than men do.
-This advantage can be observed very early on in childhood, even as early as 4 years of age.
+This advantage can be observed as early as 4 years of age.
 This is evidenced by several cultures.
 This superiority in women also increases with age.
 Overall, women have a higher functioning olfactory system than men do starting from a young age.
 With the increase in age, there is an increased loss of the olfactory function.
 On average, individuals begin to lose function of their olfactory system by the age of 65.
 Of the individuals who do suffer a loss of olfactory function, half of the losses begin between the ages of 65 and 80.
-Also three quarters of these occur after the age of 80.
+Three quarters of these occur after the age of 80.

 This plays a role in diagnosing Alzheimer's.
 Genetics have been found to play a significant role in the ability of one's olfactory system as well.
 If an individual does suffer from olfactory dysfunction, it is five times more likely that their first order relatives will also suffer from olfactory dysfunction.
 Another major factor in a decrease of olfactory function is smoking.
 It can take years for past smokers to regain their presmoking olfactory function.
 Occasionally it is even impossible for individuals to regain this level in its entirety.
 The length of time it can take for smokers to regain this level depends on the duration and intensity of their smoking habits.
 The olfactory system can be compromised in several environments.
-This includes residents of large urban cities.
-Also, workers in certain industries, for example paper and chemical manufacturing industries.
+This includes large urban cities and certain industries, for example paper and chemical manufacturing.

 Diagnosis

 There are many central nervous system disorders that are associated with olfactory dysfunction.
 Most of these dysfunctions classify as degenerative neuropsychiatric disorders.
-Some of these diseases are: Alzheimer's disease, Parkinson's disease, Huntington's disease, Korsakoff's Psychosis, Schizophrenia, Congenital Anosmia, Head Trauma, Brain Tumors, Acquired Immunodeficiency Syndrome (AIDS), and multiple sclerosis.
+Some of these diseases are: Alzheimer's disease, Parkinson's disease, Huntington's disease, Korsakoff's Psychosis, schizophrenia, congenital anosmia, head trauma, brain tumors, acquired immunodeficiency syndrome (AIDS), and multiple sclerosis.